What Should I Look For in a Rehab?

 Euphoria, hyperactivity, dilated pupils, anxiety, irritability, depression preceded by excessive talking, dry nose and mouth, and excessive sleeping

-Difficulty concentrating, contracted pupils, sleepiness, poor judgment, slurred speech and clumsiness
+Difficulty concentrating, memory loss, sleepiness, poor judgment, slurred speech and clumsiness

-Needle marks, contracted pupils, runny nose, pupils that do not respond to light, vomiting, sweating, loss of appetite and coughing
+Needle marks, runny nose, skin itching, small or contracted pupils that do not react to light, vomiting, sweating, loss of appetite and coughing

 Paranoia, bizarre behavior, mood swings, hallucinations, slurred speech and confusion

 Choosing the best rehabs means a person will have to get in contact with a facility representative and discuss the details of his or her addiction.
 A facility intake counselor will need to know things like what substance is being abused and how long the addiction has been present.
 This will help the treatment team come up with a plan of attack and allow them to prescribe the best treatment for recovery.
 If you or someone you love is struggling with substance abuse of any kind, it is important to seek help right away.
 Professional facilities are waiting to take on patients that need their help.
 For some, reaching out for assistance with a drug addiction problem may be hard to do.
 Some people may feel embarrassed, and others may just not have the courage to put their addictions out in the open.
 Treatment staff members are prepared to handle the complex emotions that arise in the addiction and recovery process.